A Change of Heart

 “Bring Splash into the arena when you’re ready.”
 Mia shifted through session notes.
 “Ok, sounds good.”
 My voice trembled slightly on that last word.

 It was my goal facilitate that connection in the session that day.
 Splash's ears alerted to the sound of a car door slamming.
-Following his gaze, I watched as a sixteen-year-old girl stomped down the hill, her arms crossed and a scowl on her thin face.
-Her mother hurried after her.
+Following his gaze, I watched as a slender, sixteen-year-old girl stomped down the hill, her arms crossed and a scowl on her narrow face.
+Her mother followed at a distance behind after her.

 Splash immediately trotted to the other side of the arena; tail held high.
 The girl narrowed her eyes at him and lifted her black military boot ready to strike again.